Body Language Definition: Exploring Nonverbal Expressions

 When you are working with other people, you might also try to observe their body language.
 There are times when this can give you a true indication of the situation or of how the person in question may feel about a certain topic or situation.
 For example: If they are sending you mixed signals between their words and their body language, then you might ask additional questions to clarify their opinion.
 Learning how to read body language, in this case, can help you to successfully and effectively communicate with others—even when it’s difficult to do so.

-How can an online therapist help those wishing to improve communication skills?
+Therapy can help those wishing to improve communication skills

 If you have questions or concerns about your body language and communication style, you don’t have to navigate them alone.
 It may help to talk to an online therapist with specific training in this field.